Y-admen/YouDawi/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.
+This project is licensed under a Proprietary License.
+You are allowed to use this software for learning purposes only.
+Redistribution and modification of the software are strictly prohibited.
+For further details, please refer to the [LICENSE](./LICENSE) file for more information.